-- Taking a break from your HIV treatment is not recommended.
+- Stopping your HIV medications is not recommended.

-- Studies have found that people taking treatment breaks are more likely to become ill.
+- Studies have found that people taking an HIV drug holiday are more likely to become ill.

-- If you’re thinking of taking a break from treatment, talk to your doctor about your concerns and your options.
+- If you’re thinking of stopping your meds, talk to your doctor about your concerns and your options.

 Taking a planned break from your HIV treatment is sometimes called a ‘structured treatment interruption'.
 Sometimes it’s also referred to as a 'drug holiday'.
 Treatment breaks are not recommended in current HIV treatment guidelines.

 There has been a lot of research into treatment breaks, and this has shown that there tend to be more risks than benefits.
 In particular, a big study which was stopped in 2006 (the SMART study) found that people who took treatment breaks guided by their CD4 cell count risked becoming ill not only because of HIV-related illnesses, but also because of heart, kidney, and liver disease and some cancers.

 Why not to take a treatment break: the SMART study

 The SMART (Strategies for the Management of Antiretroviral Therapy) study recruited people taking HIV treatment with a CD4 cell count above 350.
 Participants were divided into two groups: the first group continued to take HIV treatment as normal, the other group stopped treatment, restarting when their CD4 cell count fell to around 250 (the point where people start to become more vulnerable to serious infections), and then stopping again when their CD4 cell count once again reached 350.
 Among other things, the researchers wanted to see if people taking treatment breaks remained well, and how many avoided the side-effects of anti-HIV drugs.